List of Stargirl characters: Henry King Jr.

-After his dad Henry Sr. was hospitalized, Henry Jr. begins to visit him while he recuperates, during which Henry Jr.'s powers begin to develop before fully manifesting after Cindy challenges Stargirl.
+In the first season, after his father is hospitalized, Henry Jr. begins to visit him while he recuperates, during which Henry Jr.'s psychic powers begin to develop before fully manifesting after Cindy challenges Stargirl.
 After researching his powers and his father's work, Henry Jr. slowly begins to share his father's views on humanity.
 Shortly after Stargirl tries to convince him otherwise in her civilian identity, Henry Jr. commits his first murder when he kills his father's lawyer for trying to have him taken off life support.
-After discovering Henry Sr. killed his mother to ensure his loyalty to the Injustice Society, Henry Jr. chooses to fight him and gives his life to save Stargirl's Justice Society while encouraging her to keep fighting and making peace with Yolanda as Brainwave collapses the ceiling on him.
+After discovering Henry Sr. killed his mother to ensure his loyalty to the Injustice Society, Henry Jr. chooses to fight him and gives his life to save Stargirl's Justice Society while encouraging her to keep fighting and making peace with Yolanda.

 Cindy Burman / Shiv

-Cynthia "Cindy" Burman (portrayed by Meg DeLacy) is the daughter of the Dragon King, girlfriend of Henry King Jr. and the most popular student at Blue Valley High with enhanced abilities and wields wrist blades from her skin.
+Cynthia "Cindy" Burman (portrayed by Meg DeLacy) is the daughter of Dragon King, girlfriend of Henry King Jr. and the most popular student at Blue Valley High with enhanced abilities and wields wrist blades from her skin.
 While she is the school's cheerleading captain, she is determined to follow in her father's footsteps.
 In pursuit of this, she acquired a powerful suit of armor and a flame-throwing staff.

 Cindy was born to Dr. Shiro Ito and his first wife, Suzanne Ito in Blue Valley, Nebraska.
 Shiro sought to conduct experiments on Cindy that would change her physically and emotionally.
 To avoid further trauma, Suzanne took Cindy and fled Blue Valley.
 They eventually settled in Farmersville, California.
 A fearful Cindy worried that her father would find her, though Suzanne assured her they were safe.
-That very night, Dragon King returned and took Cindy and Suzanne back to Blue Valley where he began his experiments.
-He started by placing shiv's in her wrists that allowed her to do irreparable harm to those around her.
+That night, Dragon King returned and took Cindy and Suzanne back to Blue Valley where he began his experiments.
+He started by placing shivs in her wrists that allowed her to do irreparable harm to those around her.
 She grew up studying chemistry and became very advanced physically, mentally, and in her education.

 When she was in the third grade, Cindy lost control of her powers and accidentally murdered Suzanne.
 She was devastated by the loss which Dragon King also blamed her for.
 On her first day in the fourth grade, Cindy addressed her class over the death of her mother and merely stated that she did not like her mother anyway.
 After this, her father sought a new caretaker for Cindy but the first woman did not work out for unknown reasons.
 He then kidnapped Bobbie Burman and made her into Cindy's caretaker and public stepmother.
-Following the death of her mother, Cindy's personality began to change into a more vicious and cunning young girl.
-She became the meanest girl in school during the fourth grade, and continued her tyrannical rule well into her years at Blue Valley High School.
+Following the death of her mother, Cindy's personality became vicious and cunning.